What Is The Value Brought By Quality Assurance To Your Software Product?

 Every prevented issue is a huge amount of saved time.
 Every time a QA stumbles upon a bug in the app, it takes some time to investigate it, create a bug report.
 Then it takes developer's time to read a bug report and fix it.
 Then again, QA verifies the fix and makes sure that it didn't break anything previously working.
 And if something is wrong, the whole circle with reporting an issue and fixing it starts again...

-There's another vital QA activity - they help the team to prioritize issues by defining their severity.
+There's another vital activity.
+QA helps the team to prioritize issues by defining their severity.
 When there's a lot of issues in the project, it's crucial to concentrate work on fixing urgent things and not wasting time on low-priority issues.

 Yet another responsibility of QA is to analyze user feedback and statistics—after the first release or during an open beta test.
 Defining the exact steps to reproduce from obscure user's feedback like "It's not working!" speeds up the fixing.
 And knowing the user statistics helps to update the test environment and concentrate testing efforts only on what really matters.